santiagohw/santiagohw.github.io/README.md

 # santiagohw.github.io
 Playing with plain HTML and pizza
+This project is just for learning purposes.